Eschatologue/CM_wiki/docs/class/artificer/armourer.md

 You learn how to use your Infusions to specially modify your Arcane Armour.

-***Infusing the Armour.*** Your Arcane Armour now counts as separate items for the purposes of your Infuse Item feature: armour (the chest piece), boots, helmet, and the armour’s special weapon.
-Each of those items can bear one of your Infusions, and the Infusions transfer over if you change your armour’s model with the Armour Model feature.
+***Infusing the Armour.*** Your Arcane Armour now counts as separate items for the purposes of your Infuse Item feature: armour (the chest piece), boots, helmet, and the armour's special weapon.
+Each of those items can bear one of your Infusions, and the Infusions transfer over if you change your armour's model with the Armour Model feature.

 ***Free Infusions.*** The maximum number of items you can Infuse at once increases by 2, but those extra items must be part of your Arcane Armour.